-Docking here meant arriving in the city of Pointe-à-Pitre, a place which I found full on fascinating due to its mixture of street art, the warm smell of spices wafting all around the place, and the French architecture all over the place, which all combined to remind me very much of New Orleans (which by the way is probs my number 1 city in the entire world, if you’re interested).
+Docking here meant arriving in the city of Pointe-à-Pitre, a place which I found full on fascinating due to its mixture of street art, the warm smell of spices wafting all around, and the French architecture all over the place.
+It all combined to remind me very much of New Orleans (which by the way is probs my number 1 city in the entire world, if you’re interested).

-First up we all crammed into a taxi and haggled a price for the journey to the town of Le Gosier, located further down the coast.
-In other Caribbean islands we’d visited, the taxi drivers’ general view on passengers was ‘the more, the merrier’ with no worries about number of seats or seatbelts having to match the number of people.
+First up we all crammed into a taxi and haggled a price for the journey from the Pointe-a-Pitre to the town of Le Gosier, located further down the coast.
+On other Caribbean islands we’d visited, the taxi drivers’ general view on passengers was ‘the more, the merrier’ with no worries about number of seats or seatbelts having to match the number of people.
 Fifteen people in a seven-seater vehicle was pretty much the norm.

 Related: Le Jardin de Balata, Martinique

-Although there were plenty of other people on the tiny island already, it wasn’t at all overcrowded and we had a little mooch around to figure out where we wanted to set up camp as there were plenty of places to choose from.
+Although there were plenty of other people on the tiny island already, it wasn’t at all overcrowded and we had a little mooch around to figure out where we wanted to set up camp, as there were plenty of places to choose from.
 Some groups literally had set up camp, tents and campfires and all, so maybe this is a normal place for families to come and experience the outdoor elements, tropical-camping style?
-We found a spot a little further around the corner from the jetty with a view back to land on our left, and it turned out this would be our usual place every time we came back.
-Most humans are creatures of habit, ya know.
+We found a spot a little further around the corner from the jetty, with a view back to land on our left.
+This became our usual place every time we returned to the island.

 The sea on the inland side of the island is calm and relatively shallow, as well as being classically Caribbean in that you can see what you’re treading on/in, so it’s a beaut place for swimming whilst not feeling like you could be being polluted at the same time.
 What a joy!

-The majority of the Islet du Gosier is covered with trees, and after you first step off the boat it’s pretty much a given that you’ll be able to smell some form of barbecue taking place from within the shady centre.
+The majority of the Îslet du Gosier is covered with trees, and after you first step off the boat it’s pretty much a given that you’ll be able to smell some form of barbecue taking place from within the shady centre.
 A little wooden kitchen has been constructed with tables and chairs set up where you can tuck in to the barbecued dreams that are cooked up right there and then, and a lady sells homemade sorbet from under another wooden shelter.
 And what a jolly lady she is, too!